 |

-Silistra is among the top performers in the indicators assessing security and justice.
-The workloads of the local criminal judges in the district are close to the national average, but the speed of delivery of justice was considerably higher in 2022.
-One local judge hears an average of 9.8 criminal cases a month, compared to 10.1 cases per judge nationally.
-The share of criminal cases closed within 3 months is 96%, against the national average of 89%, and the share of pending cases – 19%, versus 12% in the country.
+The workloads of the local judges in 2023 were considerably lower than the national average, but this had no significant impact on the speed of delivery of justice in the district.
+One District Court judge heard an average of 10.6 cases a month, compared to 14.4 cases per judge nationally, and in the Administrative Court the monthly workload was 10.7 cases, versus 14.8 cases nationally.
+The share of criminal cases closed within 3 months was 93%, against the national average of 91%, that of cases heard in the Administrative Court was 67%, against 72% nationally, and of civil cases heard in the District Court – 77%, versus 65% in the country.
 The crime rate has been going up but remains relatively low, while the detection rate is high.
-In 2022, registered crimes against the person and property in the district amounted to 8.5 per 1,000 population, versus the average of 11.6 per 1,000 population nationwide.
-The detection rate stood at 62.0%, compared to the national average of 49%.
+In 2023, registered crimes against the person and property in the district amounted to 9.1 per 1,000 population, versus the average of 11.3 per 1,000 population nationwide.
+The detection rate stood at 64%, compared to the national average of 53%.
+The number of police officers in relation to the population is equal to the national average – 4.2 per 1,000 population.

 Share of criminal cases closed in the first 3 months (2023) |